ahmednabil208/Prometheus-Setup-With-Ansible/README.md

-# promethus-setup
+# Prometheus Monitoring Setup
-## Prometheus, Node-Exporter Setup Guide
+## Prometheus & Node Exporter Installation Guide

-This guide provides step-by-step instructions for setting up various components of a monitoring stack including Prometheus and Node-Exporter.
+This repository provides clear, step-by-step instructions for deploying a basic monitoring stack using **Prometheus** and **Node Exporter**.
+It’s designed to help you easily set up and monitor your system’s performance metrics.

+---

 ##  Prerequisites

-Before you begin, ensure you have the following prerequisites:
+Before starting, make sure you have the following:

-Access to a Linux-based server (physical or virtual)
+- Access to a **Linux-based** machine (physical, virtual, or cloud instance).
-I choose to create an EC2 instance that has the following:
+- In this setup, an **AWS EC2 instance** is used with:
-    - Ubuntu as an operating system
+  - **Operating System:** Ubuntu
-    - A security group that allows
+  - **Security Group Configuration:**
-        - port 9090 for promethus
+    - Open **port 9090** → for Prometheus
-        - port 9100 for node_exporter
+    - Open **port 9100** → for Node Exporter

+---